wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 Play around with this a little to test it, create a few more form submissions, use the GET route to fetch them, and then use the GET single route to fetch a single submission by id.

-This has been a fairly brief introcution to what you can acheive using register_rest_route.
-For more information and examples, check out the [Extending the REST API](https://developer.wordpress.org/rest-api/extending-the-rest-api/) chapter of the WP REST API handbook on developer.wordpress.org, specufucally the [Adding Custom Endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) and [Routes and Endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/routes-and-endpoints/) sections.
+This has been a fairly brief introduction to what you can achieve using register_rest_route.
+For more information and examples, check out the [Extending the REST API](https://developer.wordpress.org/rest-api/extending-the-rest-api/) chapter of the WP REST API handbook on developer.wordpress.org, specifically the [Adding Custom Endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) and [Routes and Endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/routes-and-endpoints/) sections.

 Happy coding